vdods/sept-rs/sept/doc/to-dos.md

     -   In a static mode, a natively defined struct/class could have a derive attribute that verifies (maybe at load-time?) that the given struct/class faithfully represents the type referred to.
 This would be the ideal way to implement strongly typed, statically compiled usages of schemas that are defined in some public, online repository.
 -   Rename types involving acronyms to use all caps, e.g. `Utf8String` -> `UTF8String`, `PodType` -> `PODType`, because it looks better.

-## Design Notes For `sept-tui`
+## Design Notes For `sept-gui`

 -   Goals
-    -   Create a TUI (Textual User Interface) editor for sept data, analogous to a text editor for text.
+    -   Create a GUI editor for sept data, analogous to a text editor for text.
     -   Achieve a sept-data-equivalent of the [LyX](https://www.lyx.org/) editor, which will be used as a reference and usability benchmark.
 In particular, with Lyx you edit a document that looks similar to the final product, and more importantly, keyboard shortcuts allow one to type mathematics (to give a particular example) as fast as one could write it by hand.
-The same should be true of `sept-tui`.
+The same should be true of `sept-gui`.
     -   Facilitate creation, editing, viewing, search, filtering, and structured manipulation of sept data in a way that is reasonably comprehensible to someone who understands a text editor or programming IDE, in particular, the LyX typesetting program.
     -   Even though full usability through keyboard only is a primary goal, the mouse should still be available.
     -   Use a model-view-controller architecture so that the view of the data is as flexible as the user's needs.